Skip to main content

 The output usually lands in one of four buckets: a teardown checklist, a page-structure template, an SOP for repeatable audits, or a short note explaining what changed my mind.
 Markdown, every time — it's portable, searchable, and the cheapest format to grep through six months later.

-One good chat can become a client deliverable, a future audit framework, a blog post, and better onboarding for the next similar project.
 That's the compounding part.
+One good chat becomes a client deliverable, a future audit framework, a blog post, and better onboarding for the next similar project.
+The first time through the loop you're solving one problem.
+The tenth time, you're assembling from parts you already trust.

 What changed for me

-Once I started working this way, AI stopped being a magic answer engine and started being something more like a pressure chamber.
-I push a rough instinct in, run it through edge cases, and pull out a structure I can actually deploy.
-The practical result is better client work with less reinvention.
+Once I started working this way, AI stopped being a magic answer engine and became something more like a pressure chamber.
+I push a rough instinct in, run it through edge cases, audit what survives, and pull out a structure I can actually deploy.
+The result is better client work with less reinvention — and a library that gets more valuable every time I use it.